I’ve long been annoyed by the saying “everything happens for a reason.”

 But until that day comes, our testimony to that future reality is not found in trying to attach meaning to the meaningless.
 Our testimony, and our gift of grace to those to suffer, will be found in our willingness to suffer with them, to walk with them through the valley of the shadow of death so that they know they are not alone.

-In that act of grace, we incarnate the truth that though meaningless pain and suffering may seem to rule the present, that is not part of God’s plan.
+In that act of grace, we incarnate the truth that though meaningless pain and suffering may seem to rule the present, they are not part of God’s plan.

 God’s plan is that one day He will make His dwelling place among His people to dwell with them.
 They will be His people, and God Himself will be among them and be their God.